smogon/pokemon-showdown/mods/gennext/README.md

 - Blue Flare has 30% burn chance, Fire Blast has 20% burn chance and is 80% accurate

-- Focus Blast has 50% accuracy (use HP Fighting unless you have No Guard)
+- Focus Blast has 30% accuracy (use HP Fighting unless you have No Guard)

 - Close Combat has been nerfed: it now gives -2 Def, -2 SpD

-- Perfect accuracy moves with a base power of 60 have their base power increased to 90
+- Moves that were originally perfect accuracy have their base power increased to 90 (this includes Aerial Ace, Disarming Voice, and Aura Sphere, among others)

 - Scald's damage is no longer affected by weather: instead, it gets 60% burn chance in sun